Naosan/e-auth-manager/README.md

 ### Environment Setup

 1. Copy `.env.example` to `.env` in your app project root and fill in your credentials.
 The library loads `.env` from the current working directory first, then falls back to the package root without overriding already-set values.
 Prefer `EAUTH_*` names; `EBAY_*` and `EBAY_API_*` are accepted for compatibility.
+2. (Optional, recommended for multi-account setups) Provide a JSON config file and point `EAUTH_CONFIG` (or `EAUTH_CONFIG_FILE`) to it; it can hold clientId/secret, masterKey, paths, and more.
+Env vars override the config file.
-2. Start with the minimal variables below, then opt into advanced options as your deployment requires.
+3. Start with the minimal variables below, then opt into advanced options as your deployment requires.

 | Type | Keys | Notes |
 | --- | --- | --- |